Background Image for Header:

 Will I be paid for holidays?

-The WVURC provides paid holidays for full-time and part-time employees.
+The WVURC provides paid holidays for full-time.
 The holiday calendar is published each calendar year, and is available on the employee intranet.
 Eligible employees receive paid holidays on a pro-rated formula.
-Temporary employees are not eligible for paid holidays.
 Eligible employees will automatically be recorded as eligible for a holiday, therefore, holiday time off need not be reported through the WVURC employee intranet system.
 If a WVURC employee works on a WVURC holiday, these hours are to be tracked and taken as leave at an alternative time.
 WVURC holiday time is paid at the employee’s straight rate, and are not considered hours worked for overtime purposes.

 Will I be paid for accrued, unused PTO when I leave WVURC employment?